lilyzhao198/gitworkshop-remote/README.md

 This repository contains all the necessary material to complete Phase 1 of the program.

 Please refer to this README for guidance.
-If you are unsure of anything please reach out in our Discord channel and one of our handy-dandy MSP's are more than happy to help you out :simple_smile:
+If you are unsure of anything please reach out in our Discord channel and one of our handy-dandy MSP's are more than happy to help you out :simple_smile::simple_smile::simple_smile:

 ---